-Some other things I have worked on is playing around with the conductive thread and figuring out how to put it into a textile.
+I also played around with the conductive thread and figuring out how to put it into a textile.
 I have woven it into a few things creating some pressure sensors and a button.
-I did this by weaving conductive threads into places where they will be shorted creating a different resistance that is measurable along conductive thread.
+I did this by weaving conductive threads into places where they will be shorted creating a different resistance that is measurable along the conductive thread.

 For each piece, it was a challenge to incorporate the conductive thread and have a great range of change to gather data and be able to use it.
 For example, I tried putting it in the floating pieces of the weave but that did not change the resistance enough.
 The best way was to have conductive thread under the floats and in the floats.
 This produced a resistance change from 82 to 57 ohms.
 Another thing I created was a button.
 I made some floating parts on the pin loom and then I put the conductive thread in opposite sides.
 I then weaved the different thread with conductive thread into the button.
 I also placed some yarn fluff in between but the button was not working well as the separation between the sides was not good enough.

 The research for my project flowed off of this.
 I started by reflecting on the survey of fabrics people like to touch that I conducted over the semester.
 I enjoyed this survey a lot and love talking to and including friends in my project.
 This got me thinking about how I could include people in the project.
 I first had the idea to choose eight to ten people that are near and dear to me, speak with them and have them choose a fabric that represents them.
 Using a patch of that fabric I would create a geometric tapestry of different fabrics.
 A sign displayed next to the tapestry will explain the meaning and encourage people to touch it.
 When they touch a section it will interact with movement mapped to the influence they have had in my life.